 How Much Can You Really Expect to Receive in Damages?

-It’s impossible for any Lawrenceville personal injury attorney, or Lawrenceville car accident attorney, to give you an exact quote for what your case is worth.
+It’s impossible for any Georgia personal injury attorney, or Georgia car accident attorney, to give you an exact quote for what your case is worth.
 However, they can give you a ballpark figure.
 To put your case in perspective, here are a few of the largest personal injury awards ever issued in the U.S.:

 - Case against “Big Tobacco” – The plaintiffs in this case against the largest cigarette manufacturers were awarded $206 billion.
 Of course, this was a class action so there was more than one plaintiff.

 - A lawsuit filed by the parents of an 8-year old boy who was set on fire by another 13-year old boy ended up in a jury award of $150 billion.
 The victim would go on to die 12 years later from complications related to his burn injuries.

 - In another class action case against General Motors, the plaintiffs were awarded $4.9 billion.